I once worked with a girl named Casey who positively loved science fiction. In the context of other things, I mentioned the film I, Robot.

 But as we kept talking, it turned out she had never seen it.
 Um...Casey, how do know it's terrible if you've never seen it?
 I asked.
 The answer was that she was a purist.
 She knew the movie did not follow Isaac Asimov's storyline, and that was enough for her!

 For an Asimov purist, the movie would indeed be blasphemy.
-Asimov, who wrote literally almost all the time, having 500 books (written or edited) and 90,000 letters to his credit, with works in nine of the ten major categories of the Dewey Decimal system, penned the Foundation trilogy and the I, Robot series, both pillars among science fiction.
+Asimov, who wrote almost all the time, having 500 books (written or edited) and 90,000 letters to his credit, with works in nine of the ten major categories of the Dewey Decimal system, penned the Foundation trilogy and the I, Robot series, both pillars among science fiction.
 His plotting was ingenious, and had he been able to empathetically sketch people as well as ideas, he might have gone down as one of literature's true greats.
 Alas, his characters are cardboard, like those TV characters who are freely interchangeable save for one or two superficial features: this one is mean, this one likes to eat, that one is a geek, etc. Too bad - for every other aspect of Asimov's writing is extraordinary.

-Asimov was an atheist, which peeves me.
-Yet, I always imagine that, if current atheists had been taught the Bible by Jehovah's Witnesses instead of the churches, they may not have turned atheist.
+Asimov was an atheist, but I always imagine that, if current atheists had been taught the Bible by Jehovah's Witnesses instead of the churches, they may not have turned atheist.
 It's probably not so but I dream it anyway.
 For example, in his last autobiographical book, Asimov observes that hell is "the drooling dream of a sadist" crudely affixed to an all-merciful God; if even human governments were willing to curtail cruel and unusual punishments, wondered Asimov, why would punishment in the afterlife not be restricted to a limited term.
 [Wikipedia entry on Isaac Asimov] Yeah!
 Man, I wish he had heard first from Jehovah's Witnesses!
-Virtually alone among Christian faiths at the turn of the last century, Jehovah's Witnesses exposed hellfire for the vicious poppycock that it is.
+Virtually alone among Christian faiths at the turn of the last century, Jehovah's Witnesses exposed hellfire for the vicious rubbish that it is.
 JW "founder" C. T. Russell was known in his lifetime as the man who "turned the hose on hell and put out the fire!"

 At any rate, had he been a Witness, it would have benefited him personally.
-He died in 1992, of AIDS contracted from a life-saving blood transfusion nine years prior.
+He died in 1992, of AIDS contracted from a blood transfusion nine years prior.

 Still, I am grateful to Dr. Asimov, not only for the hours of intriguing science fiction he laid upon me, but also for his non-fiction works.
 Asimov's Guide to Science probably was my springboard to individual branches of science.
 If Asimov lacked in sketching fictional characters, he was gifted in sketching real ones.
 Not only the pillars, but also the buffoons, he succeeded in portraying the humanity of scientists.
 It is from him (Asimov's guide to Biology) that I first read of Ignaz Semmelweis, early advocate of antiseptic surgical practices and forerunner of germ theory.